-The intensive program is structured to push every artist to reach for very high goals through a rigorous and demanding schedule, as we have found this to stimulate learning.
+The program is structured to push every artist to reach for very high goals through a rigorous and demanding schedule, as we have found this to stimulate learning.
 To maximize learning potential we have grouped activities into periods of time in order to help artists focus effectively.

 During weeks 1 & 2 all artists (singers, instrumentalists, and assistant conductors/directors) will focus on the process of putting an opera on its feet.

 Singers will work intensively as casts with both directors and conductors.
 Your cast and performance date will be determined before arriving in Sicily.
-You will also be completely immersed in the staging process with your directors.
+You will be completely immersed in the staging process with your directors.
 Each singer will work either in a cast or individually everyday with the coach/conductor team.
 The typical day will be 10am-1:30pm and 3pm-6:30pm.

 Instrumentalists will be hard at work preparing the operas with their conductors from 10am-1:30pm and 3pm-6:30pm.